Loading...

 Portion Control

-Include a generous serving of non-starchy vegetables such as broccoli, spinach, or green beans.
-These vegetables are high in fiber and can slow down the absorption of sugars.
+Include high-fiber vegetables such as broccoli, spinach, or kale.
+Fiber can slow down the absorption of carbohydrates.

-Drink plenty of water before and during your meal to help with digestion and optimize your body's ability to regulate blood sugar.
+Drink plenty of water before and during your meal to help with digestion and reduce the impact on blood sugar.

 healthspan-mbl